vivekagr/notes/source/content/hw-sw-interface-s1.rst

     array_ptr = &big_array[3]; /* 0x00ff000c (adds 3 * size of int) */
     array_ptr = big_array + 3; /* 0x00ff000c (adds 3 * size of int) */
     *array_ptr = *array_ptr + 1; /* 0x00ff000c (but big_array[3] is incremented) */

+For ``array_ptr = big_array;``, when C sees that we are trying to assign an array to a different variable that is a pointer, it automatically assigns the memory address of the array.

 The last one is a bit complicated.
 Lets first see RHS. ``*array_ptr`` gets the value pointed to by the pointer ``array_ptr`` which is ``big_array[3]`` as seen in second-last line.
 Now in LHS, ``*array_ptr`` says to go to the location pointed to by ``array_ptr`` which is the address of ``big_array[3]``.
 So, in effect, it is equivalent to psuedo-code ``big_array[3] = big_array[3] + 1``.